 - Email marketing designer: Email marketing isn’t always fun when it’s clogging up your inbox, but it’s undeniably an important tool for any company or organization to advertise their products.
 So, if you’re annoyed with marketing emails, why not apply your skills to improve them?
 Companies contracted to create email campaigns are always looking for talented designers who know how to draw the eye and get users to click.

 Start on Your Graphic Design Career Path

 Whatever career you pursue, the all-important first step is finding a graphic design school with a program that can give you the skills and expertise you most need.
 Look for a program like the one at North Central College.
 North Central’s program offers a broad range of courses taught by faculty with extensive industry experience.
 The curriculum emphasizes conceptual, formal, and technological skills as well as a focus on strong communication to help connect designers and clients.
 Features of the program include studying abroad, internship opportunities, industry-standard technology in professionally designed lab space, and plenty of opportunities for hands-on experience alongside the design theory.
-Go to North Central’s graphic design program page to find out more.
+Go to North Central’s graphic design school in Chicago to find out more.

 Jacob Imm is a communications specialist in the North Central College Office of Marketing and Communications.
 He has 10 years of collegiate communications experience and has worked with hundreds of college students.
 He has a bachelor’s degree from the University of Notre Dame and a master’s degree from Northern Illinois University.